-Hydrocodone and other meds used for pain purposes have been known to cause issues with memory.
-Understanding why this occurs is a top priority for those who suffer the side effects of opioid use.
-For an addict, memory loss is just one of the potential effects of using too much hydrocodone, pain pills, or illicit substances like heroin.
+Hydrocodone can affect memory, and cause other cognitive deficits.
+Understanding why this occurs and how to correct it is a top priority for those who want to overcome the lingering side effects of opioid use.
+For an addict, memory loss is just one of the potential effects of using too much hydrocodone or any opioid medication.1

 The standard dose of hydrocodone would be 5mg every 4 to 6 hours, for a patient needing the drug as a means of pain remediation.
-Unfortunately, addicts are known to take over 50 mg at a time, or ingest the medication in other ways to experience the effects faster.
-Drug addicts abuse hydrocodone by sniffing it in powder form, or through an intravenous (IV) delivery method.
-The signs of hydrocodone addiction are more apparent in those who abuse the pain pill or have become addicted.
-However, even those who take the drug, as recommended, have an increased risk of dependency on the opioid medication.
+In a state of hydrocodone addiction, a person may take over 50mg at a time or ingest the medication in other ways to compensate for tolerance and to experience the effects faster.
+Drug addicts may abuse hydrocodone in other ways by sniffing or snorting it in powder form, or through injection.
+The signs of hydrocodone addiction are observably apparent in those who abuse the pain pill as their lives are visibly deteriorating, along with their possessions, their relationships, and their bank accounts.
+However, even those who take the drug as their doctor recommended for a valid pain issue, have a high risk of developing dependency or hydrocodone addiction.

 15 Years Experience by Professionals Who Understand Your Journey.